 Buy Tickets from Bangkok to Chiang Rai

 Use the Search Box below to buy tickets from Bangkok to Chiang Rai.

 - Check availability for flights from Bangkok to Chiang Rai.

 Bangkok Northern Bus Terminal

 Budsarakham Tour and Bangkok Busline bus services to Chiang Rai depart from Bangkok’s Northern Bus Terminal.

 Chiang Rai Bus Station

-Public bus services from Bangkok to Chiang Rai terminate at Bus Terminal 2 in Chiang Rai.
+Public bus services from Bangkok to Chiang Rai terminate at Chiang Rai Bus Terminal 2.